 How long does weed stay in your blood?

 Blood tests aren’t as popular as urine tests because they can be difficult to administer.
 However, they remain an accurate test for active consumption.
 They are also used by law enforcement to determine whether someone has been driving under the influence of marijuana or other drugs.

-To pass a blood test, an infrequent user would need 2 – 5 days before ensuring a negative result.
-And a heavy user would generally need about 10 days tops to be clear of THC in the blood.
+To pass a blood test, an infrequent user would need 2 – 3 days before ensuring a negative result.
+And a heavy user would need about one to two weeks to be clear of THC in the blood.
 There are also ways to detox your blood.

 How long does weed stay in your saliva?

 Saliva tests are fairly new and not considered as reliable as some of the other tests.
 There is a small window of detection with this test as only minimal amounts of the drug are excreted through saliva.

 Generally it is capable of determining whether an individual has consumed marijuana within the last 2 to 3 hours.
 After 2-3 days of abstaining an occassional smoker should generally be able to pass most saliva tests, although heavier users may need a week of abstinence to be on the safe side.